The Forensic Cost of Watermark Removal: From Dedicated Attacks to Image Editing

 \section{Method}

-Given a watermarked image $x_w$, our goal is to detect a removal attack $\mathcal{A}$ such that if the attacker wants to be sure to succeed to remove the watermark, he will eventually expose himself to the detector detailed in Section~\ref{sec:detector}. \ewa{sens de la phrase : "si l'attaquant veut etre sur de réussir, il s'expose au détecteur forensics" ? $\rightarrow$ si l'attaquant a réussi à enlever la marque, il s'expose au détecteur forensics OU si l'attaquant veut etre sur de réussir, il doit également tromper le détecteur forensics}
+Given a watermarked image $x_w$, our goal is to detect a removal attack $\mathcal{A}$ such that if the attacker wants to be sure to succeed to remove the watermark, he will eventually expose himself to the detector detailed below.